fingon/lixie/README.md

 ## Features

+- add error messages if log retrieval fails

 - add visibility for how much each rule is used in the rule editing UI

-- add visibility for matching in the rule editing UI (dump matching log rule list in expanded format)

 - better log list selection features (current non-spam is ok default, but also seeing spam, ham only, all might be valid?)